textlint/textlint/packages/textlint/src/README.md

 - Do linting to the AST
 - Create fixable messages from the result
 - Could handle a single files

-## Shared

-These are shared between config and engine and core.

-- type
-- util function

 ## Terms